ApenDover/FrameCutter/README.md

 - $2 = path to result folder
 - $3 = custom

-2. Run it and type the key: sh Script, path to hot folder, path to result folder, third variable;
+2. Run it and type the key: sh script, path to hot folder, path to result folder, third variable;

-while it work you can add a new files in hot folder for processing
+while it works you can add a new files in hot folder for processing